jye48/url-shortener/README.md

 more details about 3 routes ,such as request and response bodies.
 Swagger UI also makes it easy and convenient to send requests to the API.

+## URL Shortener Database Design

+- The short URL entity primary key data type is an int, this can easily be switched to a bigint if a larger range of entity IDs are required.
+- The auto increment method is used to generate the primary key for the short URL entities stored in the database.
+- A secondary index is created on the target_url column to speed up target URL lookups.
+Target URL lookups are used to check if a short URL already exists when receiving a request to create a new short URL.

+### URL Shortener Database Design Trade-Offs

+- Choosing to generate the primary key using auto increment can impact the concurrency and scalability of the application since due to the auto increment locks required to ensure unique keys.
+- Auto increment may not reliably produce unique keys in a sharded database.
+- Auto incremented keys makes primary key enumeration very easy, which may be a security risk.

+## URL Shortener API Design

+- To generate the short URL ID that gets returned to the user, the short URL entity ID is encoded to a Base62 string.
+To find the corresponding short URL entity when given a Base62 encoded short URL ID, the ID is Base62 decoded to an int, which is used to find the corresponding short URL entity in the database.
+- The Base62 encoded short URL ID is not stored in the database because then 2 database queries, a save and update, would be required for new short URLs.
+This is because the short URL would have to be saved first in order to get its entity ID (due to auto-incrementing), then the Base62 encoded ID would need to calculated, and the new short URL entity would need to be updated to store its corresponding Base62 encoded ID.

 ## Project Code Standards

 - This code style for this project mostly follows